eschava/psmqtt/doc/usage.md

 NOTE: After formatting tasks providing many parametes are combined to single one.

-Unnamed parameters are avaiable as x.
+Unnamed parameters are available as x.

 All additional filters are defined at the filters.py file.
 You also can add custom filters there.